waartaa/waartaa_stripe_open_source_retreat/about_waartaa.rst

 with the existing IRC clients.
 Although, open source organizations tend to stick to IRC, smaller teams and startups started moving to other communication tools (e.g., Hipchat).
 I can think of some reasons for this migration:

 - No setup (SAAS)
-- Better clients
+- Better clients:

-  - Always in sync
+  - always in sync
-  - Accessible from multiple devices
+  - accessible from multiple devices
 - Better notification
 - Plethora of pre built plug-n-play plugins
 - Other communication modes: audio, video